 Supposedly, newborns to school-age children should be averaging about 12-15 hours of sleep while adults generally need 7-9 hours of sleep.
-However, according to the National Sleep Foundation, there is really no magic number.
+However, according to the, there is really no magic number.
 Some may really lead a more productive lifestyle with nine to ten hours a night while others function better at six hours.
 It is truly an individual need.

 However, research has determined that too little sleep can cause health issues such as diabetes, heart disease, cognition problems and depression.
 Depression can cause too much sleep and many sufferers may be sleeping consistently over nine hours.
 Some studies have shown that those who slept about seven hours had a lower mortality risk.